T7a9/userChrome/README.md

 # userChrome.css
-rens' userChrome.css for firefox-based browsers
+rens' userChrome.css for firefox-based browsers, with [biscuit](https://github.com/Biscuit-Colorscheme/) colorscheme

 ## Installation:
 - Go to about:config and turn "toolkit.legacyUserProfileCustomizations.stylesheets" to true